wp-plugins/zanto/readme.txt

 5. Setting up a translation network from available blogs in the multisite

 == Changelog ==
+=0.3.3=
+* Added a page to easily collect debug information
+* Made improvements to the custom language switcher logic to prevent it from making the page inaccessible when poorly loaded

 = 0.3.2=
 * Added loading indicators to content being fetched by ajax on post translation page
 * Fixed bug that would not allow loading of the plugin's .mo file